Anguilla Guide to Events in August:

-It's pre-dawn, it's August 1st and it's the first Monday of the month.
+It's pre-dawn and it's the first Monday of the month of the of August.
 Do you know what time it is?
 It's time for Jouvert Morning!
 Jouvert Morning is the big and loud kick-off to "August Monday," a day that is the height, nay the pinnacle of August Carnival in Anguilla.

 The Valley streets awake early, and I mean pre-dawn, alive with the sounds of Soca and Calypso vibrating from popular local bands.
 Hundreds of people congregate in The Valley early Monday morning to prepare the August Monday parade floats, which carry these local bands.
 They get ready to travel for the "Road March" all the way from The Valley to Sandy Ground.